bibanon/android-development-codex/Devices/Other-Devices/PTTKiller.md

 ### Method

 Under PTT, it is still possible to run programs and documents; they just need to be transferred first.
 Under normal circumstances, a teacher would use a computer to send a useful document to the calculator.
-The document is therefore stored in the hidden `/exammode` directory.
+The document is therefore stored in the hidden `/exammode/` directory.

 What a PTTKiller would do is copy a folder from normal documents to the exammode beforehand, without the use of a computer.

     // Moves the "ptt" folder to beat PTT rename("/documents/ptt", "/exammode/usr/ptt");

-We could extend this by moving the libraries over, too.

-    // OPTIONAL: Moves the "MyLib" folder to allow use of libraries rename("/documents/MyLib", "/exammode/usr/MyLib");
+Oddly, functions in libraries don't work, whether PTTCopier is used or not.
+The first library will have functions working normally, but after that one is closed, no other library will have usable functions.
+However, all other programs and documents are unaffected.

 ### Extending